google/yggdrasil-decision-forests/yggdrasil_decision_forests/port/tensorflow/README.md

 Run `./build_pip_pkg.sh` (Linux) or `./build_pip_pkg_macos.sh` (macOS) to build the package locally.
 See the content of these scripts for customization options.

+## Versioning

+YDF-TF does not follow semantic versioning.
+Instead, the YDF-TF version is exactly pinned to the corresponding TensorFlow version.
+In rare cases, post-releases might be used for critical bug / compilation fixes.

+### Changelog

+#### YDF-TF 2.21.0.post1

+Restores support for all filesystems supported by TensorFlow (notably GCP).